-- All households must be prioritized and referred by the VT Balance of State Continuum of Care Coordinated Entry System (CES).
+- 1. All households must be prioritized and referred by the VT Balance of State Continuum of Care Coordinated Entry System (CES).
 Admission priority will be provided to households with the most urgent need, as determined by the CES prioritization policies for RRH projects.
 YHDP RRH may serve households who have medium- or long-term needs. - 2.
 Enrollment is standardized and as follows: - a.
 VCRHYP notifies regional Sponsor Agency and Lead CoC Agency of subsidy availability. - b.
 Sponsor Agency requests a referral from the Lead CoC Agency from the Coordinated Entry System.
-Sponsor Agency must request a referral within 3 business days of notice of subsidy availability. - c.
-Referral is made from Lead Agency to Sponsor Agency within 5 business days of notice of availability using the Coordinated Entry Referral for Household Letter (CES referral) which identifies the household, which project they are referred for, and ranking information. - d.
-Sponsor Agency contacts selected household, assists with completion and submission of YHDP RRH Application, and submits to VCRHYP via secure email sent to Demo@wcysb.org.
-If Sponsor Agency does not have access to encrypted, secure email, they may request a secure email connection by emailing Demo@wcysb.org directly. - i.
-Sponsor Agency must attempt first contact with selected household within 3 business days of receipt of CES referral and make 3 more attempts over next 10 business days. - ii.
+Sponsor Agency must request a referral within 3 business days of notice of subsidy availability.
+See Coordinated Entry Guide for YHDP RRH and Joint Component Sponsor Agencies for more information about requesting a referral. - c.
+Referral is made from Lead Agency to Sponsor Agency within 5 business days of request for referral using the Coordinated Entry Referral for Household Letter (CES referral) which identifies the household, which project they are referred for, and ranking information. - d.
+Sponsor Agency contacts selected household, assists with completion and submission of YHDP RRH Application Package (see below for details), and submits to VCRHYP via secure email sent to Demo@wcysb.org.
+If Sponsor Agency does not have access to encrypted, secure email, they may request a secure email connection by emailing Demo@wcysb.org directly. - Sponsor Agency must attempt first contact with selected household within 3 business days of receipt of CES referral and make 3 more attempts over the next 10 business days.
+All attempts should be documented. - ii.
 If Sponsor Agency is not able to make contact with selected household within 13 business days, they must notify the Lead Agency and request another referral. - iii.
-Once a referred household has been contacted, Sponsor Agency will have an initial appointment with the household to discuss program setup and what to expect.
-This will allow household to determine if the program is something they want to enroll in.
-If the household declines the program, Sponsor Agency should close out the referral and request a new referral from the Lead Agency.
-If the household chooses to enroll, they need to complete an application package. - iv.
-Sponsor Agency must submit the application package to VCRHYP within 60 days of initial notice of subsidy availability.
+Once a referred household has been contacted, Sponsor Agency will have an initial appointment with the household to discuss program requirements and enrollment process.
+See RRH Client Referral Meeting Guide.
+Client will then choose to proceed with application process or decline. - If the household declines the program, they can still remain on the coordinated entry list.
+The Sponsor Agency should contact the Lead Agency to close the referral and request a new one.

+iv.
+Sponsor Agency must submit a completed application package to VCRHYP within 60 days of initial notice of subsidy availability.
 Extensions may be given on a case by case basis only through consultations with the VCRHYP.